mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Using Parent Hashes

 The Parent Hash of P appears in three types of structs.
-If V is itself a parent node then P's Parent Hash is stored in the `parent_hash` field of the structs `ParentHashInput` and `ParentNode` of the node before P on the filtered direct path of U. (The `ParentNode` struct is used to encapsulate all public information about that node that must be conveyed to a new member joining the group as well as to define its Tree Hash.)
+If D is itself a parent node then P's Parent Hash is stored in the `parent_hash` field of the structs `ParentHashInput` and `ParentNode` of the node before P on the filtered direct path of U. (The `ParentNode` struct is used to encapsulate all public information about that node that must be conveyed to a new member joining the group as well as to define its Tree Hash.)

-If, on the other hand, V is the leaf L and its LeafNode has `leaf_node_source` set to `commit`, then the Parent Hash of P (with V's sibling as copath child) is stored in the `parent_hash` field.
+If, on the other hand, D is the leaf L and its LeafNode has `leaf_node_source` set to `commit`, then the Parent Hash of P (with D's sibling as copath child) is stored in the `parent_hash` field.
 This is true in particular of the LeafNode object sent in the `leaf_node` field of an UpdatePath.
 The signature of such a LeafNode thus also attests to which keys the group member introduced into the ratchet tree and to whom the corresponding secret keys were sent.
-This helps prevent malicious insiders from constructing artificial ratchet trees with a node V whose HPKE secret key is known to the insider yet where the insider isn't assigned a leaf in the subtree rooted at V. Indeed, such a ratchet tree would violate the tree invariant.
+This helps prevent malicious insiders from constructing artificial ratchet trees with a node D whose HPKE secret key is known to the insider yet where the insider isn't assigned a leaf in the subtree rooted at D. Indeed, such a ratchet tree would violate the tree invariant.

 ### Verifying Parent Hashes